-Yet deriving targets for these measures from IAM modelled pathways that limit global temperature rise to 1.5°C with no or limited overshoot-one of the primary approaches employed across energy-related sectors (i.e., power, buildings, industry, and transport)-poses several key challenges.
+Yet deriving targets for these measures from IAM modelled pathways that limit global temperature rise to 1.5°C with no or limited overshoot-one of the primary approaches employed across energy-supply and end-use sectors (i.e., power, buildings, industry, and transport)-poses several key challenges.
 IAMs include just a third of the land-based mitigation measures that previous bottom-up studies of mitigation potential across agriculture, forestry, and other land uses (AFOLU) have shown can reduce GHG emissions and/or enhance carbon sequestration (e.g., Griscom et al. 2017).
 Similarly, some IAM baselines already contain several land-based mitigation measures, either because they feature small carbon prices that encourage implementation of these actions or because they assume some reduction in deforestation.
 Both could result in an underestimation of the sector's mitigation potential.
 Finally, due to cost optimization constraints, IAMs with scenarios that overshoot 1.5°C generally delay a significant proportion of land-based mitigation until after 2050, particularly for measures that remove carbon from the atmosphere (Roe et al. 2021).

 Establishing targets based on bottom-up estimates of technical or cost-effective mitigation potential for individual land-based measures-a commonly used alternative approach-also comes with several limitations.
 Aggregating individual measures' mitigation potential estimates from studies that employ different methods may result in double-counting across landbased measures, leading to an overestimation of the sector's overall mitigation potential.
-Forests, peatlands, coastal wetlands, and grasslands, for example, are not mutually exclusive ecosystems-peat soils can be found within forests, coastal wetlands, and grasslands, while some coastal wetlands, namely mangroves, are also forests.
+Forests, peatlands, coastal wetlands, and grasslands, for example, are not mutually exclusive ecosystems-peat soils can be found within forests, coastal wetlands, and grasslands, while some coastal wetlands-namely, mangroves-are also forests.
 And unlike IAMs, this approach also does not fully account for the interactions or trade-offs among landbased mitigation measures, such as competition over land (Roe et al. 2021).

 Given the challenges associated with both methods, we relied on recent, well-cited studies that compare estimates of modelled mitigation potential for the AFOLU sector broadly, as well as for individual mitigation options, with bottom-up estimates of technical and cost-effective mitigation potential.
 Roe et al. (2019), for example, reconciled the median of bottom-up global mitigation potential estimates across AFOLU with those identified in modelled pathways from IAMs that limit global warming to 1.5°C to establish an overarching mitigation target of 14.0 gigatonnes of carbon dioxide equivalent per year (GtCO2e/yr) in 2050.
-Roe et al. (2019) then divided this required effort for AFOLU into priority measures-or wedges-that consider cost
+Roe et al. (2019) then divided this required effort for AFOLU into priority measures-or wedges-that consider cost effectiveness, as well as food security, biodiversity, and fiber production safeguards.
+They accounted for additional safeguards for other wedges.
+For example, the reforestation wedge excludes land-use changes across the world's boreal biome, as adding trees to these landscapes could alter the reflectivity of the planet's surface in ways that could increase global warming.
+Together, these wedges form the "land sector roadmap for 2050" in Roe et al. (2019).